Renault in Formula One: Formula One engine supplier results (excludes factory team under Renault name)

-Alpine Young Driver Academy
+Renault/Alpine Academy

-As part of the company's return to Formula One, it set up a young driver academy, which is tasked with finding future Renault Sport Formula 1 World Champions.
+As part of the company's return to Formula One, it set up a young driver academy, tasked with finding future Formula 1 World Champions.
 The academy was rebranded as Alpine Academy following the rebranding of Renault F1 Team to Alpine F1 Team in 2021.

 Formula One results

 As a constructor, Renault have achieved the following statistics: